Keyboard shortcuts

 Examples:

-// Subsequent operations use #100's permissions
+// Subsequent operations will use the caller's permissions

 endif